IAWG-CSBC-PSON/hack2022-06-viz-comp/README.md

 `uvicorn main:app --reload` - Runs the webserver (and updates its codebase on the fly while running when you make changes)

 **5. Access the Frontend(s)**
-* Open your favourite browser and navigate to `http://localhost:8000` to access the frontend
+* Open your favourite browser and navigate to `http://localhost:8000` to access the frontend.
+You should see a zoomable/pannable scatterplot showing a UMAP projection, colored by hdbscan cluster membership.
 * To get a visual overview and try out all available endpoints via GUI, navigate to `http://localhost:8000/docs`
 * To get a documentation of all available endpoints of the APO navigate to `http://localhost:8000/redoc`

 *The FastAPI GUI to test endpoints:*